-Under the direction of the Senior Preservation Planner, the 5278 Planner II – Preservation Planner performs mid-level preservation-related environmental review work pursuant to the California Environmental Quality Act (CEQA).
+Under the direction of the Principal Planner (Planner IV-Environmental Review), the 5278 Planner II – Preservation Planner performs mid-level preservation-related environmental review work pursuant to the California Environmental Quality Act (CEQA).
 The core work of this position entails determination of whether properties contain historic resources under CEQA and, where such resources exist, whether proposed projects would have significant adverse effects on the resources.
 Projects reviewed include development permits, infrastructure projects, area plans, legislation, and other approvals.

-The Senior Preservation Planner and the Preservation Planner II are staff to and support the work of the Environmental Planning Division of the Planning Department, which is under the direction of the Environmental Review Officer/Director of Environmental Planning.
+The Principal Planner and the Preservation Planner II are staff to and support the work of the Environmental Planning Division of the Planning Department, which is under the direction of the Environmental Review Officer/Director of Environmental Planning.

 Essential duties include, but are not limited to:

-Prepare historic resource evaluation responses (HRERs) that analyze the potential impact to a historic resource of a proposed project under CEQA, including review for compliance with the Secretary of the Interior’s Standards for the Treatment of Historic Properties.
+• Prepare historic resource evaluation responses (HRERs) that evaluate historic resources and analyze the potential impact to a historic resource of a proposed project under CEQA, including review for compliance with the Secretary of the Interior’s Standards for the Treatment of Historic Properties.

-Possession of a Master's degree from an accredited college or university in City, Regional, or Urban Planning, or a closely related field such as Architecture, Landscape Architecture, Geography, Urban Studies, or Environmental Studies.
+3) Possession of a Master’s degree from an accredited college or university in City, Regional, or Urban Planning, or a closely related field such as Architecture, Landscape Architecture, Geography, Urban Studies, or Environmental Studies, AND

 A year of full-time professional experience need not consist of a continuous year of full-time work but may be made up of discontinuous periods of full-time or part-time work adding up to the equivalent of a year of full-time experience.

-The above minimum qualifications reflect a special condition associated with the position to be filled.
-They may differ from the standard minimum qualifications associated with this classification.
+The above minimum qualifications reflect special conditions associated with the position to be filled.
+They may differ from standard minimum qualifications associated with the class.

-Applicants must meet the minimum qualifications and special condition by the final filing deadline unless otherwise noted.
+NOTE: Applicants must meet the minimum qualifications requirement by the final filing date unless otherwise noted.